akhilbond/akhilbond.github.io/Courses/android/notes.md

 - An activity is similar to a webpage in a web browser, as a website is a collection of webpages and the Android app is a collection of screens
 - The main page of a website is similar to the ```MainActivity``` in Android
 - In a website, you can click on a link and are sent to another page via a different URL.
 In Android, you are also sent to another screen when you select a link through the ```Intent```
+- On the web, links can take you to different webpages.
+It is the same with Android, an Activity on one app may lead you to another Activity on another app